sddiener/personal_project_template/README.md

 - `docs/`: Docs and supporting notes/notebooks.
 Mostly contains Time Series Notes
 - `logs/`: Location of log files for all modules
 - `notebooks/`: Experimental scripts and notebooks.
-- `results/`: Folder containing the output(s) of the modelling module.
 - `src/`: Source code of the project.
 - `tests/`: Test scripts for the application.